Krithi-D/Agentic--Aqua-Nova/README.md

 🔍 Aqua Nova – ML Model for Anomaly Detection & Prediction The goal of this ML model is to detect anomalies in water parameters like pH, turbidity, and sulfate, and to predict future temperature and dissolved oxygen levels using simple linear regression.
+It focuses on detecting harmful changes in water quality using machine learning and forecasting future conditions to support early warning systems for coastal authorities, fisheries, and researchers.

 🧠 What This Module Solves
-Monitors water health using real-time sensor data Detects pollution events or abnormal conditions using anomaly detection Predicts future values of temperature and oxygen levels to raise early alerts
+Monitors water health using real-time sensor data Detects pollution events or abnormal conditions and dangerous shifts in temperature, oxygen levels, turbidity, salinity, or pH using anomaly detection
+Predicts future values of temperature and oxygen levels using real-time inputs to raise early alerts Sends alerts to local authorities, fishers, and research teams

 ⚙️ Tech Stack Used
   Tool/Library	    |    Why We Used It
-    Python	        | Easy to write, highly readable Pandas	        | For working with datasets Scikit-learn	    | For training ML models (Isolation Forest, Regression) Matplotlib       |	For visualising anomalies and predictions Google Colab	    | For easy cloud-based coding with GPU/CPU access
+    Python	        | Easy to write and test models, highly readable Pandas	        | For working, handling and cleaning the water                               quality datasets Scikit-learn	    | For training ML models (Isolation Forest,Linear                            Regression) Matplotlib       |	For visualising anomalies and prediction of results                        early Google Colab	    | For easy cloud-based coding, fast prototyping, no                          setup required with GPU/CPU access

+  🧪 Anomaly Detection
+We use Isolation Forest for anomaly detection.

+It checks if the water conditions are normal or suspicious

+Flags:

+Sudden temperature spikes

+Dangerous drops in dissolved oxygen

+Unusual turbidity or salinity

+Patterns possibly caused by microplastics or pollution

+We plotted the results using matplotlib, which helps visually identify where the pH is unusually low or high compared to turbidity values.

+📈 Predictive Analysis
+Model used: Linear Regression

+Predicts water conditions for the next 15 minutes or more

+Example:

+Forecasts a drop in oxygen → alerts fishers in advance

+Predicts heat buildup → warns aquaculture centers or researchers

 🧾 Files Included
 Aqua_Nova.ipynb      – Google Colab notebook for training Isolation Forest and for temperature & oxygen forecasting